tsonika/cancer-manuals/docs/modules/btp-module-chip-seq/chip-seq.md

 Prepare the Environment
 -----------------------

-The material for this practical can be found in the `ChIP-seq` directory on your desktop.
+The material for this practical can be found in the `ChIPseq` directory on your desktop.
 Please make sure that this directory also contains the SAM/BAM files you produced during the alignment practical.